giga-sec/gigaSec-Tech-Notes/3. Notes/MOC Obsidian.md

 -   Boolean operations can be used.
-        Use `OR` to match one or another.
+        `OR` to match one or another.
-        Use `-` to negate a query.
+        `-` to negate a query.
-        The space character is used for boolean "and".
+        `space character` "and".
-    For example: `foo OR bar` will find all notes that contain either of those words, they don't have to be in the same note. `foo -bar` will find all notes that contain `foo`, but not if they also contain `bar`.
+    For example: `foo OR bar` will find all notes that contain either of those words, they don't have to be in the same note.
+    `foo -bar` will find all notes that contain `foo`, but not if they also contain `bar`.

 -   Group boolean operations by parenthesis